oroinc/documentation/user/storefront/register/sign-in.rst

 3. Click **Sign In**.

-.. note:: The **Remember Me** check box saves your credentials, so that next time you visit the website you can automatically log in.
+.. note:: The **Remember Me** checkbox saves your credentials, so that next time you visit the website you can automatically log in.

 .. finish